 To maximise your free time in Rio you’ll be taking a very early morning flight from Foz do Iguacu to Rio on the fifth day of the trip.

-Temperatures can sore in the summer months in Brazil and Argentina.
+Temperatures can soar in the summer months in Brazil and Argentina.
 It’s important to pack a variety of clothes and sun protection, and to drink plenty of water.